 And it worked!

-By relaxing and focusing on the other person, I learned about different industry positions, company cultures, and so many other things.
+By relaxing and focusing on the other person during the informational interview, I learned about different industry positions, company cultures, and so many other things.

 Most importantly, I got referrals.